bullenweg/bullenweg.github.io/README.md

 ##### 6 hours later

-Matt modified "Response to DHH" to remove the paragraph, luckily [it is archived](https://archive.ph/7ZRbY).
+Matt modified "Response to DHH" to remove the quoted paragraph, luckily [it is archived](https://archive.ph/7ZRbY).

 ### 2024-10-13